 Pets with heartworm disease may initially have no symptoms at all.

 In dogs, baby (larval) heartworms migrate through the bloodstream to the heart, where they grow into adult heartworms.
 This can cause heart failure.
-Possible symptoms, especially later in the disease, include coughing, exercise intolerance, difficulty breathing—and sudden death.
+Possible symptoms, especially later in the disease, include fatigue, coughing, exercise intolerance, difficulty breathing—and sudden death.

 In cats, symptoms of heartworm disease are not related to the presence of heartworms but to the death of heartworms, which occurs 1 to 2 years after infection.

 Even indoor-only cats are at risk.
 Almost 30 percent of heartworm cases in cats occur in indoor-only cats.
 Infected cats generally have respiratory symptoms such as coughing and difficulty breathing, which often is mistaken as asthma.
 Intermittent vomiting is also a common sign.
 Sadly, sudden death is a very common symptom of heartworm disease in cats.

 How can I keep my dog or cat protected from heartworms?

 Year-round heartworm protection is essential to prevent heartworm disease in both dogs and cats.